thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

 2. BillOrganizationForm.jsx integration

-This will interact with your Organization Service to add, update, and delete organizations.
+This interacts with the Organization Service to add, update, and delete organizations.

 The `./src/pages/Forms.css` provieds a simple error message style.

 3. List orgs

-The `src/pages/Dashboard.jsx` will fetch and display the organizations registered with the backend.
+The `src/pages/Dashboard.jsx` fetches and display the organizations registered with the backend.
 It will simply list them.
-Later, we'll use a separate Bill Payment Service to track specific bills.
+A separate Bill Payment Service tracks specific bills.

 The `src/pages/Dashboard.css` file adds styles for new links and sections.

-4. organization id
+4. Organization ID

 The `RecordPaymentForm.jsx` form primarily uses the organizationId passed from the dashboard to pre-select the organization, rather than relying solely on the name.
-It fetches the list of organizations from your backend to populate its dropdown.
+It fetches the list of organizations from the backend to populate its dropdown.

 The`preselected-info` block in src/pages/Forms.css is a simple style for preselected info.